fyangd/terraform-with-nsx-policy/README.md

 Examples here uses NSX-T Policy API.

 In all iterations, at the end of the Terraform script, there is a static route added to the Ubuntu host which is basically a VM connected to the same VLAN which the Tier0 uplink is connected to.
-It is purely optional.
+It is purely optional and that section can be deleted if desired.

 ## Iteration 1